sepmein/mvai/README.md

     With the accumulation of vector images, the performance of AI model will gradually increase.
 Finally, it could approach human expert level.
 The performance of the final model would

-    artificial intelligence program can do it more reliably than most humans.
+    Artificial intelligence program can do it more reliably than most humans.

 - **Gather more data**